graemetait/cakephp-file-storage-behavior/README.md

 A basic file storage behavior for CakePHP 1.x.

 Handles storing uploaded files in database or file system.
-If uploading to file system will still store metadata in database.
+If uploading to file system will store metadata in database.

 ## Installation